smimram/monadic-synth/README.md

 =============================

 This library called `msynth` is my own take at organizing the various classical functions for performing audio synthesis.
+Our aim is to provide a clean programming environment in which one can easily try new ideas for synthesizers (performance is not a priority, although it is of course taken into account).

 It is mainly based on the idea that audio streams can be represented as functions `float -> float`: such a function takes as argument the time _dt_ elapsed since the last sample and returns the current value for the sample.
-Typically, when the sampling rate is 44100, _dt_ will be 1/44100 (but fancy effects might vary its value).
+Typically, when the sampling rate is 44100, _dt_ will be 1/44100, but fancy effects might vary its value.
 The type

 ```ocaml
 type 'a stream = float -> 'a